About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 Tuesday, August 19th, 2008

-Update: The original edit of this post and demo file didn’t quite work in IE6/7 (ok, didn’t work at all, really).
-That’s what you get when you rush and/or don’t care about certain browsers :) See the comments for my quick explanation of the fix (the demo now works in FF2/3, Safari 2/3, Opera 9, and IE6/7).
+Update: The original edit of this post and demo file didn’t work in IE6/7.
+See the comments for my quick explanation of the fix (the demo now works in FF2/3, Safari 2/3, Opera 9, and IE6/7).

 First, the markup (with URLs truncated to save trees):